 Please discuss with your student the times when he/she would need to be absent during the AP exam weeks and determine if you believe a pre-arranged absence is warranted.
-To comply with FCPS attendance guidelines, please complete page 2 of the AP Prearranged Absence Form and return it to the main office no later than April 17, 2015, in order to request an excused absence for selected dates.
-Students will not be excused for the pre-arranged absence if the form is not submitted to the front office by April 17, 2015.
+To comply with FCPS attendance guidelines, please complete page 2 of the AP Prearranged Absence Form (linked above) and return it to the main office no later than the end of the school day on April 15, 2016, in order to request an excused absence for selected dates.
+Students will not be excused for the pre-arranged absence if the form is not submitted to the front office by the end of the school day on April 15, 2016.
 Absences are not automatically approved.
-Students should stop by the main office on or after April 29, to pick up a copy of their form which will indicate which absences have been approved.
+Students should stop by the main office on or after April 26, 2016, to pick up a copy of their form which will indicate which absences have been approved.

 If your student has a doctor's appointment during exam weeks, you will need to provide a doctor's office note to verify the absence and have your child excused for it.